Drop Foot: symptoms, causes and treatments

 How is foot drop treated?

-The treatment for foot drop depends on its cause.
-That is why it’s important to treat the cause of the foot drop as soon as it’s detected, to improve your chances of recovery.
+The treatment for foot drop depends on the cause.
+That is why it’s important to consult a foot expert to determine and treat the underlying cause.
+Beginning treatment as quickly as possible improves your chances of recovery.

 Foot drop treatment options can include: